jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) a bonus issue in lieu:
   (b) a share issued under a profit distribution plan.
 Calculation of amount of tax
-(2) The amount of tax for the payment that the person must pay under subsection (4) to the Commissioner is calculated using the formula— (tax rate × dividend paid) − tax paid or credit attached.
-1 − tax rate
+(2) The amount of tax for the payment that the person must pay under subsection (4) to the Commissioner is calculated using the formula—(tax rate × dividend paid)−tax paid or credit attached.1 − tax rate
 Definition of items in formula
 (3) In the formula,—
   (a) tax rate is the basic rate set out in schedule 1, part D, clause 5 (Basic tax rates: income tax, ESCT, RSCT, RWT, and attributed fringe benefits):